DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

    more TODO: What about the motor shield main output we aren't using?
 Any pins to bend out?
 Ground current sense?
 Don't think so on the latter.

    What does the ACS724 report for 6 or 7 amps?
 How to make sure it doesn't go over 5V to the Arduino analog pin.

    put a note somewhere in the second install that measuring at the input means the current is for both tracks and that used by the board.
 We check for an offset, so the board current is cancelled out, but if either track has a short, both tracks cut out.
 Can't have locos anywhere when programming.Current sensing for IRF3205 motor board.

-   To use the IRF3205 motor board with a common current sense module, turn off main.
+   To use the IRF3205 motor board with a common current sense module, turn off main when programming.

    Note that I was able to successfully read several decoders with 0-10A and +/-10A external current sensors, but not the recent model SD70Ace Genesis w/Tsunami2 OEM sound decoder.